jnaulty/sequoia-openpgp-webapp/README.md

-# Sequoia OpenPGP Demo on WASM using Yew
+# Sequoia OpenPGP WebApp Demo

 `sequoia-openpgp-webapp` is a playground project I created to explore pgp on the web, in rust.